 2017 Literary Awards

-We are proud to announce the seventh annual Department of English Literary Awards will be held on Wednesday, April 22, from 6:30pm to 8:30pm in the Baker Patillo Student Center, Regents Suite B. These awards recognize student excellence in composition, technical writing, literary analysis, and creative writing.
+We are proud to announce the seventh annual Department of English Literary Awards will be held on Tuesday, April 11, 2017 from 6:00pm to 8:00pm in Liberal Arts North, Room 102.
+These awards recognize student excellence in composition, technical writing, literary analysis, and creative writing.
 One winner and two honorable mentions will be selected for each category.
 Undergraduate first prizes are $50, and the first prize for the graduate award is $100.

 Undergraduate Literary Awards (Essays and projects produced from Spring, Summer, and Fall 2016 are eligible.)